wpilibsuite/shuffleboard/README.md

 # shuffleboard

+## Structure

+Shuffleboard is organized into three base projects: `api`, `app`, and `plugins`. `plugins` has additional subprojects that the main app depends on to provide data types, widgets, and data sources for basic FRC use.

 ## Running

-To run shuffleboard use the command `./gradlew run`.
+To run shuffleboard use the command `./gradlew :app:run`.

 ### Requirements
 - [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 ## Building

+To build the API project use the command `./gradlew :api:shadowJar`
-To build shuffleboard use the command `./gradlew shadowJar`.
+To build the app project use the command `./gradlew :app:shadowJar`

 ### Requirements
 - [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)